radekstepan/kontu/README.md

 $ node index.js
 ```

-To start the app in dev mode using Brunch:
+To start the app in Chaplin app dev mode using Brunch:

 ```bash
 $ NODE_ENV=dev node index.js
 ```

-To compile the code from CoffeeScript:
+To compile the API code from CoffeeScript to JavaScript:

 ```bash
 $ make cs-compile